makoConstruct/animover/README.md

 We also provide `AnisizedContainer`, which animates resize in a way that harmonizes well with our other animated movements.
 Likewise, it does it by only running layout once, then depicting the change in layout over time in the container's background.
 So you may notice that the content of the AnisizedContainer reflows instantly, and this may or may not look glitchy.
 The solution (and this was always the only general solution to reflow animation) is to put the subwidgets in AnisizedContainers and Animoves as well.

+The following is footage from Mako's Timer, which uses Animoves.
+This whole extra dynamic reflowing animation is implemented simply as ordinary Wrap containers with some animoves in them.

 ### When Scrolling

 Position changes due to scrolling are already smooth, so don't need to be animated, so, if you have a scrollview, you probably want to put an `AnimoveFrame` around the child so that Animove'd descendents of the scrollview don't lag behind when you scroll.
 If it's a sliver list, you need to use an `AnimoveSliverFrame` instead. (*though, strangely, some websites, even modern ones, seem to leave this scroll-lagging effect in intentionally, for stylistic reasons, I guess it conveys a subtle visual distinction between the animoved and non-animoved content*).